 Kahayatle (Apocalypsis Book 1) by Elle Casey

-My final recommendation is a story about a viral pandemic.
+This is a story about a viral pandemic.
 The weird thing about the virus here is that it only kills adults.
 Very quickly, there are no adults left on Earth.
 Older and larger teenage kids resort to cannibalism to feed themselves.
 That forces the lead character (Bryn) to set out on a trip to the everglades for safety.

 While traveling she teams up with a young gay male teen and a German foreign exchange student.
 Bryn is definitely the hero here and with her Krav Maga skills, she kicks some ass.
 She will certainly appeal to any young female in your family.
 I found the choice of an overtly gay teen and a man from another country to be brilliant additions to the plot that make this book a little different from some of the others I’ve read.
-If you have family members who don’t quite resonate with the square-jawed ultra-masculine protagonist that usually inhabits books like these, I think you’ll like the Apocalypsis series.
+If you have family members who don’t quite resonate with the square-jawed, ultra-masculine protagonist who usually inhabits books like these, I think you’ll like the Apocalypsis series.